symfony/symfony-docs/cookbook/form/data_transformers.rst

 .. caution::

-    When a field has the :doc:`inherit_data </reference/forms/types/options/inherit_data>` option set, Data Transformers won't be applied to that field.
+    When a form field has the ``inherit_data`` option set, Data Transformers won't be applied to that field.

 Creating the Transformer
 ------------------------